nestdotland/docs/docs/eggs/installing-a-script-as-an-executable.md

+---
-# Installing a script as an executable
+title: Installing a script
+---

 Just like *deno install*, you can install modules globally with eggs.
 By installing it this way, you will be notified if an update is available for your module!